“The sun is up. The day is new. Hello, Sleepy Bee! Good morning to you.”

 About the Author:

 Dr. John S. Hutton is a pediatrician, clinical research fellow, and owner of the award-winning blue manatee children’s bookstore.
 His research foci are the effect of shared reading on brain development, general early and pediatric health literacy, and the health effects of electronic media on young children, as well as the importance of a solid foundation in words and play.

 Sleepy Bee Café

-Together, John and Sandy “pollinated” Sleepy Bee Café, which features and celebrates locally-sourced, bee-dependent foods.
+Together, John and Sandra “pollinated” Sleepy Bee Café, which features and celebrates locally-sourced, bee-dependent foods.
 They live in the woods with their 3 children, 2 dogs, 3 beehives, and many other fantastic creatures.